Proud to be Member of the BIBA - British Insurance Brokers Association.

 A run flat tyre can cost anything from £150 to over £350 in some cases even a standard tyre can cost hundreds depending on the size.
 An alloy wheel repair can cost anything from £80 to almost £150 for perhaps a laser or diamond cut wheel.

 Please remember that no one ever plans to have a puncture or blow out so this can happen at any time to anyone.
 Ok so driving a vehicle with a flat tyre is not legal and even more importantly not safe.
 (If your vehicle has run flat tyres then as per the manufacture guidelines you may be able to drive at limited speed for a limited amount of time.)

 Driving a car with a kerbed alloy will not affect the drivability of the car but it can affect the appearance and the re-sale or part exchange price.

 For some people the thought of having to find an extra potential couple of hundred pounds at a moment’s notice is no problem.
 For others it is easier to budget knowing that instead you are protected.

-We think that as fantastic value for money as out policies are that it is equally important that you know what your easy gap tyre and alloy wheel insurance policy will not cover your for.
+We think that as fantastic value for money as our policies are, that it is equally important that you know what your easy gap tyre and alloy wheel insurance policy will not cover you for.